-At Ravensbourne we plan to invest in developing long-term sustained outreach partnerships with new schools and colleges in these areas, replicating the success we have had doing this within the London area (we currently have formal outreach progression partnerships with 17 Further Education providers).
-We already have links with some schools and colleges in these geographical areas, for example, The Leigh Academy Trust (where our former Vice Chancellor and current Deputy Dean have been on the Board Of Governors at two of the Trust's schools since 2016).
-We will refocus our efforts to build more sustained long-term progression partnerships here within the first two years of the plan.
+We will continue to invest in developing long-term sustained outreach partnerships with new schools and colleges in POLAR4 Quintile 1 areas, replicating the success we have had doing this within the London area.
+We already have links with some schools and colleges in these geographical areas, for example, The Leigh Academy Trust (where our former Deputy Dean and Partnerships and Engagement Manager have been on the Board of Governors at one of the Trust's schools since 2016).

-We have also looked at our current student cohort who come from low POLAR4 areas, by postcode and entry institution.
-Unsurprisingly, our low POLAR4 cohort is widespread across many different entry institutions, however, we have been able to use this information to rank the entry institutions for future targeted outreach work, by high-medium-low priority.
-This ranking is based on LPN, specialist subject offer, and commutable distance.
-Within the first two years of this plan, we will look into delivering a week-long residential summer school for targeted 'hard to reach' students from low POLAR4 and/or deprived backgrounds, something we have not done before.
-The participants would stay at our halls of residence and have the full university experience, mentored by Undergraduate students from similar backgrounds.
+We will continue to support and grow our engagement with schools and colleges in low POLAR4 areas by building a tailored programme of support for their learners, including delivering information, advice and guidance (IAG) and creative workshops in their local area, growing our package of online projects and resources to support skills development and IAG, and also encouraging them to visit us by funding coach and travel costs.

-Our approach to recruiting students from low POLAR4 backgrounds will look at the whole student lifecycle.
-Not only will we implement more targeted Access outreach work, we will also put measures in place to support the conversion and retention of this group.
-We also plan to appoint a new post of a 'Retention and Progression Lead,' with the aim of supporting applicants and students from underrepresented groups, drawing on Alan Seidman's theory that the early identification (prior to enrolment) of student need, and intensive and continuous intervention during their studies will support student retention.
-61 It also draws on sector research that suggests those pro-actively targeting students displaying signs of educational disengagement or withdrawal support face-to-face or by telephone is effective in increasing retention alongside other measures.
-62

-All applicants from low POLAR4 backgrounds will be identified at application and interview stage and will be supported by a 'Retention and Progression Lead' throughout their application and student journey.
-We anticipate that if we establish their individual needs at application, this will have a positive impact on their applicant and student experience, as well as support course retention and attainment.
-The 'Retention and Progression Lead' will also support students from other underrepresented groups, such as Care Leavers, Disabled and Mature students, and those from low income households.
+Our approach to attracting students from low POLAR4 backgrounds will be based on supporting learners from this group throughout the whole student lifecycle.
+Not only will we implement more targeted Access outreach work, we will also put measures in place to support the conversion, engagement and retention of this group.
+We will appoint a new post of 'Access and Participation Lead,' with the aim of supporting applicants and students from underrepresented groups, drawing on Alan Seidman's theory that the early identification (prior to enrolment) of student need, and continuous intervention during their studies will support student retention.
+All applicants from low POLAR4 backgrounds will be identified at application and interview stage and will be supported by the 'Access and Participation Lead' throughout their application and student journey.
+We anticipate that if we establish their individual needs at application and target support accordingly, this will have a positive impact on their applicant and student experience, as well as support the retention and attainment for this group.
+The 'Access and Participation Lead' will also support students from other underrepresented groups, such as Care Leavers, Disabled and Mature learners, and those from lowincome households.
+Transition to university can be a particularly difficult time, especially for the current cohorts of learners who have been impacted by COVID.
+We have set up a new 'Student Readiness and Belonging' working group to address early interventions, diagnostics and student belonging, which will feed into our 'Student Success and Retention' Committee.
+We will be introducing targeted interventions at 'Welcome' and 'Induction' as well as throughout the first year to improve the engagement and retention of all of our learners from under-represented groups.

-In addition, we will continue to work with institutions with a higher than average pupil premium allocation, as well as extend our outreach work to the geographical areas mentioned above.
+In addition, we will continue to work with institutions with a higher than average pupil premium allocation.
 We will also seek to engage with students' parents and wider family, for this cohort especially.
 For this engagement we will focus our advice on the financial implications of Higher Education, and the employability and career success of our graduates working within the creative sector.
-We have recently recruited our graduates to work on outreach programmes as an effort to establish more 'relatable' role models for young people from under represented and deprived backgrounds.
-We will ask our graduates to share their experience of Higher Education and the careers they are now pursuing in Industry with parents, whom we've found also benefit from hearing a 'relatable' graduate voice.
-This work will also be in partnership with Aimhigher London, who have created a 'Community and Parental Engagement Officer' post as part of their NCOP work.
+We have recently recruited some of our graduates to deliver outreach programmes in an effort to establish 'relatable' role models for young people from under represented and deprived backgrounds.
+We will ask our graduates to share their experience of Higher Education and the careers they are now pursuing in Industry with family and support networks, whom we've found also benefit from hearing a 'relatable' graduate voice.
+This work will be done in partnership with our collaborative Outreach partners (Aimhigher London, Linking London and Access HE)